Estimated reading time: 6 minutes

 Crested geckos are crepuscular pets and have adapted to living in dark environments.
 This means that the eyes of the crested gecko are adapted to see very well in the dark.

 Crested geckos have very large eyes that are positioned on each side of the head.
 They have irises and pupils just as other animals do.
 The pupil is a vertical slit and the irises are orange or rust-colored.
 They even look a bit like a marble in a sense.
-The pupil is able to regulate the amount of light that enters into the eye of your crested gecko.
+The pupil is able to regulate the amount of light that enters the eye of your crested gecko.

 Crested geckos don’t have eyelids but have a transparent membrane instead that protects the eye.
-So, you won’t see your crested gecko sleeping with their eyes closed.
+So, you won’t see your crested gecko sleeping with its eyes closed.
 Since they don’t have eyelids you’ll also see your crested gecko licking its eyes a lot.
 This is to moisten the eyes and remove any dirt.

 A crested gecko doesn’t have external ears but does hear very well.
 Rather than having external ears like most mammals, the crested gecko’s ears are large openings on the sides of the head.
-The ears are covered with a clear membrane to protect it.
+The ears are covered with a clear membrane to protect them.